| KUANTAN, Malaysia — Rising prices for cooking oil are forcing residents of Asia’s largest slum, in Mumbai, India, to ration every

 palms in calories of human food per acre.

-Palm ! oil prices have jumped nearly 70 percent in the last year
+Palm ! oil prices have jumped nearly 70 percent in the last year because supply has grown slowly while demand has soared.

-clearing hundreds of thousands of acres of tropical forest to replant
+Farmers and plantation companies are responding to the higher prices, clearing hundreds of thousands of acres of tropical forest to replant

 with rows of oil palms.
 But an oil palm takes eight years to reach